kjafshar/kjafshar.github.io/index.md

 \* Some of my projects were written in as part of academic and/or professional projects.
 As a result I cannot post this code publically, but I will share them with those who are interested on an individual basis.
 This is to respect the academic integrity of future classes and the privacy/property of my colleagues.

-\* This code is only available privately via request.
-If you are interested in reviewing the code please reach out to me at kjafshar@gmail.com